nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 3. Specify the type parameter in the consuming component.
 4. Use the `@typeparam` directive to introduce the type parameter.
 Multiple per template are allowed.

-## Razor Class Libraries
+## Razor Component Libraries (RCLs)

-Share and reuse UI Components using Razor Class Libraries.
+Share and reuse UI Components using Razor Component Libraries.

 Supports generation of rendered and static content across Blazor applications.

-Razor Class Libraries are composed of:
+Razor Component Libraries are composed of:

 - HTML
 - CSS